Skip to main content

 }

-After Casdoor verification passed, it will be redirected to your application with code and state.
+After the Casdoor verification is passed, it will redirect back to your application with the code and state.

-You can get the code and call getOAuthToken method, then parse out jwt token.
+You can get the code and call the getOAuthToken method, then parse the JWT token.

 CasdoorUser contains the basic information about the user provided by Casdoor.
-You can use it as a keyword to set the session in your application.
+You can use it to set the session in your application.

 @RequestMapping("login")